-Porcher Group: Molecular Dissection of Blood Cell Fate Determination
+Porcher Group: Developmental Control of Blood Cell Fate Determination

-We study the developmental origin and trajectory of the blood stem cell lineage, and the transcriptional and epigenetic mechanisms underlying specification of this lineage from mesoderm.
-We use this information to model development of blood stem cells in vitro for regenerative medicine purposes.
+We study the transcriptional, epigenetic and environmental signals specifying the blood stem cell lineage during embryonic development.
+This knowledge is used to model the development of blood stem cells in vitro for basic research and regenerative medicine purposes.

 Please do contact us for more information on current vacancies and projects.

 Professor Paresh Vyas, MHU, Weatherall Institute of Molecular Medicine, University of Oxford, UK

 Professor Marella de Bruijn, MHU, Weatherall Institute of Molecular Medicine, University of Oxford, UK

 Professor Tom Milne, MHU, Weatherall Institute of Molecular Medicine, University of Oxford, UK